osvaldodmvs/LaravelRegistryAPI/README.md

 Implemented some simple, search by name and filter by profession functionalities that can still be improved.

+The database is a Docker container running PostgreSQL.

 ### API Access

 The API makes use of Laravel's Sanctum, with only registry and login being available without authentication via Bearer token.

 The login itself promptly returns a token for the user to save and futurely use in the header of the request as the authentication value for the "Authorization" key.
 A "logout" handler is also provived that just revokes the token and deletes it from the database, implemented just because it was useful for testing token logic and "GUI-free" login on different users.

+Testing was conducted with the use of Postman.

 #### _Example_